 Daniel Shaw, Ph.D., Distinguished Professor and Department Chair, Department of Psychology, University of Pittsburgh

 Dr. Shaw is co-principal investigator on the project: Integrated model for promoting parenting and early school readiness in pediatrics.
-Dr. Shaw is the Director of the Pitt Parents and Children Laboratory (PPCL).
-He also serves as Professor and Chair of the Department of Psychology at the University of Pittsburgh, with joint appointments in the School of Medicine and Center for Social and Urban Research.
+Dr. Shaw is Distinguished Professor in the Department of Psychology at the University of Pittsburgh.
+At Pitt, he also serves as the Director of the Center for Parents and Children and the Director of the Pitt Parents and Children Laboratory (PPCL), with joint appointments in the Schools of Medicine and Education, and Centers for Social and Urban Research and Translational Research.
 Since receiving his Ph.D. in child clinical and developmental psychology from the University of Virginia in 1988, his primary interest has involved tracing the early developmental precursors of early problem behavior among at-risk children.
 He currently leads or co-directs four NIH-funded, longitudinal studies investigating the early antecedents and prevention of childhood conduct problems and substance use, which form the core of the PPCL.
-His most recent work applies an ecologically- and developmentally-informed intervention for low-income toddlers at risk for early conduct problems, Dishion’s Family Check-Up.
+His most recent work applies an ecologically- and developmentally-informed intervention for low-income toddlers at risk for early conduct problems, the Family Check-Up.
 For his conceptual and empirical work on the development of young children’s conduct problems, he was awarded the Boyd McCandless Young Scientist Award by APA’s Division of Developmental Psychology in 1995.
-He also was recently awarded the Robert B. Cairns Award for Contributions to Developmental Science by the Carolina Consortium on Human Development (2015).
+He also was awarded the Robert B. Cairns Award for Contributions to Developmental Science by the Carolina Consortium on Human Development (2015).
 Dr. Shaw is a Fellow of the Association for Psychological Science (APS) and APA’s Division 53 on Child and Adolescent Clinical Psychology (2005).
 He held a Research Scientist Award from the National Institute of Mental Health or National Institute on Drug Abuse from 1999 to 2014, is Associate Editor of the journal, Development and Psychopathology, has served on several editorial review boards of journals (e.g., Child Development, Developmental Psychology, Development and Psychopathology, Journal of Abnormal Child Psychology), and has been a member of several expert panels convened by NIH and HHS.
-Dr. Shaw has published extensively on risk factors associated with the development and prevention of conduct problems in from early childhood through adolescence, with more than 250 publications.
+Dr. Shaw has published extensively on risk factors associated with the development and prevention of conduct problems in from early childhood through adolescence, with more than 300 publications.